ksu-is/RecipieManager/projectroadmap.md

 (X) Add functions that calculate information about nutritional values

-(X) Add code that helps website navigation organizing by
+(X) Add code that helps website navigation organizing by:

 (X) price